willtanoe/scripts/README.md

-# KERNEL COMPILE/ZIP/PREBUILT FOLDER SCRIPT | ROM BUILDING SCRIPT | UPLOAD SCRIPT TO GoFile
+# KERNEL COMPILE/ZIP/PREBUILT KERNEL FOLDER SCRIPT | ROM BUILDING SCRIPT | UPLOAD SCRIPT TO GoFile

 ## Getting Started
 To get started with this script, clone this git to your desired folder